 Alcohol and caffeinated drinks

-Remember to chew carefully
+Remember to chew your food thoroughly

-This applies especially if you eat foods that are hard to digest (such as nuts).
+Chewing food fully is very important to get a proper start to the digestive process, especially if you eat foods that are hard to digest (such as nuts).

-Troubled by diarrhoea?
+Troubled by diarrhea?